shanedunne/weather_app/README.md

 ### Intention
 The design intention was to create a well laid out and simple website to allow for easy navigation.
 I wanted the user to be able to easily find the information they require, especially when it came to the hourly weather table, as there is a lot of data points in the one space.

+## Use Cases
+- A user can navigate to the site and view all available cities.
+If they are from Cork and are only interested in Cork weather, they can go to 'Preferences' and select Cork as a favourite city.
+Now, they can navigate to the Favourite City page and only see a summary card for Cork.
+This card is clickable and leads to the Cork city focus page.

+- A user may be travelling between Berlin and Amsterdam over the course of a few days and may want to track both cities.
+The user can select both as favourite cities and will only see them specifically in the Favourite Cities page.

+- If a user only cares about rain and temperature, they may want to go to the Preferences page and deselect all data points except 'temperature, rain, chance of rain'.
+This will minimise the data displayed when viewing the hourly breakdowns.

 ### Colours Used
 ![Palette](./images/colour-palette.png)